freshidea - Fotolia

 He describes it as a “useful defensive mechanism when a lot of customers are being hit with offers from solution providers trying to extend their business with a SD-WAN offering.
 Smaller resellers’ customers are very loyal and would prefer to stay with them.”

-David Goff, Cisco UK and Ireland head of enterprise networks, adopts a similar argument, saying “one of the key advantages” the vendor can provide to partners “is customer incumbency and the ability to inform customers of new technologies that will help them achieve their key business outcomes.
+David Goff, Cisco UK and Ireland head of enterprise networks, adopts a similar argument, saying “one of the key advantages” the vendor can provide to partners “is customer incumbency and the ability to inform customers of technologies that will help them achieve their key business outcomes.
 This is crucial given the perceived complexity of SD-WAN.
 It is a solution made up of many parts which customers do not wish to tackle individually.
 So, the real market opportunity is in offering customers a unified solution”.

 As a newer vendor with its own private SD-WAN, Aryaka adopts a different approach but McEwan accepts that it still has “to be able to show how we fit into the current IT ecosystem to a certain degree”.
 Paul Bulmer, head of product at KCOM NNS, stresses that SD-WAN “is much more than an overlay service and more about how you run data over a number of network domains, whether it’s cloud access, voice, security or other applications”.
 And Belt at Getronics warns that “most vendors have not invested the time and effort into evaluating and understanding multiple SD-WAN platforms and therefore try to offer a one size fits all solution”.
 He adds that partners need to have “a strong understanding of the competitive landscape”.

 So what should partners look for from vendors and distributors?
 Education is high on the list.
 Poole at Citrix says can vendors can provide technical training to enhance product knowledge.
-For example, “routing is key to SD-WAN implementations and technical skills in this area are vital.
+For example, “routing is key to SD-WAN implementations and technical skills in this are vital.
 Alongside training, familiarity with the product comes with usage - vendors and distributors need to make hardware and software products available to the partners to use in their labs or under PoC conditions to ensure comfort and confidence”.

 Justin Fielder, CTO of Zen Internet, observes that education “is clearly needed around SD-WAN.
 With such a broad term covering a wider variety of solutions, vendors and distributors need to work with their partners to ensure they understand the services they’re offering to customers.
 The better the channel understands the application of the technology, the more valuable discussions they can have with their customers, in turn, making themselves invaluable”.